falkorichter/presentations/building-a-SDK/2017-01-stammtisch.md

 #logging
 ![right](images/logcatgtfo.png)

-ship a powerfull logging engine! domain logging output disable all log output by default logging can be turned on
+ship a powerful logging engine! domain logging output disable all log output by default logging can be turned on